Commercial ice cream maker buying guide

 In-freezer cooling ice cream machines work by simply churning the mixture while placed inside an existing freezer.
 Generally, we don't advise these for use within a commercial setting as although the make perfectly good ice cream, they do not operate particularly quickly (the ice cream mix temperature is reduced by ambient temperature rather than contact with a freezing element like a pre-frozen bowl), and they usually also require a power lead to be fed into the freezer through one of the door seals, which can be awkward or even unsafe in a busy commercial kitchen.

 Finally, there are more costly professional models with built in electric cooling systems that both mix and freeze ice cream, sorbet or yoghurt mixtures.
 It's easy to see why these are the most popular options for commercial production of ice cream, as there is no waiting for a pre-frozen bowl to get to temperature, nor is there much hassle in cleaning up the machine afterwards.
 It is possible to create batch after batch in sequence, and machines of this type can have a larger capacity than other types and still be effective.
 Some machines even have different mix and temperature settings depending on the desired ice cream texture.

-Catering Appliance Superstore stock a range of ice cream makers of this type, such as the Buffalo DM067 with variable temperature settings to handle different mixtures and even sorbet or frozen yoghurt, or the Robot Coupe Stella.
+Catering Appliance Superstore stock a range of ice cream makers of this type, such as the Buffalo DM067 with variable temperature settings to handle different mixtures and even sorbet or frozen yoghurt.